Just wanted to share my POV about the Leshak, and provide a basic guideline about how you should fly this beautiful snowflake in a WTM fleet.

 This ship is all about its weapon spool-up.
 You should aim to shoot a single ship continuously as long as possible, preferably with Occult.

 Its basically a guessing game: you need to guess the ship that normally would die last on the grid.
-And try to shoot that ship with Occult.
+And shoot that ship.

 When it dies you just simply reset the game.